 •You can learn something from every single person you meet.

-•Small steps, and continuous improvement lead to meaningful life changes.
+•Small steps, and continuous improvement lead to meaningful changes in life.

-•Find your happy and discover what you are passionate about.
+•Find your happy and work out what brings you joy.

-•Overcome various mental issues – e.g. fear, anxiety, depression, trauma, addiction.
+•Overcome various mental issues & blind spots – e.g. fear, anxiety, depression, trauma, addiction.

 •Live a simple and resourceful life.